ajitsingh98/Data-Science-Interview-Questions-Answers/vectors_and_matrices.md

 ---

-4. What happens to the determinant of a matrix if we multiply one of its rows by a scalar  $t×R$ ?
+Q. What happens to the determinant of a matrix if we multiply one of its rows by a scalar  $t×R$ ?

 <details><summary><b>Answer</b></summary>